Salukis defeat Indiana State in overtime thriller

 SIU came into the second half on a mission, going on an 11-4 run to tie the game at 40 with 16:03 left to play.

-After consecutive baskets by O’Brein and sophomore guard Sean Lloyd, SIU had its first lead of the game, 45-40.
+After consecutive baskets by O’Brien and sophomore guard Sean Lloyd, SIU had its first lead of the game, 45-40.

 But the Salukis couldn’t hold the lead for long as Indiana sophomore forward Emondre Rickman tied the game at 52 with 6:59 left to play.